-- a) In light of the uncertainties in the outlook, the IFG would recommend that the Council of Ministers builds sufficient flexibility into the plans for the draft MTFP 2016-2019 to recognize that the central forecast is within a range of the draft income forecasts presented. - b) The IFG would recommend that the Council of Ministers agree to receive a further update of the draft forecasts in May, with updated economic assumptions, to inform the final proposals prior to lodging the draft MTFP 2016-2019.
+The IFG presents it forecasts for the period 2015-2019 as a range around a central scenario.
+In light of the uncertainties in the outlook, the IFG would recommend it is imperative that the Council of Ministers builds sufficient flexibility into the plans for the draft MTFP 2016-2019 particularly given the IFG's view that the risks to the central forecast are to the downside.